-Dr. Alison Smiley is President of Human Factors North Inc. and an adjunct professor at the University of Toronto.
-She holds a PhD (1978) in Systems Design Engineering, specializing in Human Factors and is a Canadian Certified Professional Ergonomist (CCPE).
-She has 40 years’ experience in the measurement of human performance, and was the 1997 recipient of the A.R.
-Lauer Safety Award given by the U.S. Human Factors and Ergonomics Society for outstanding contributions to the human factors aspects of highway safety.
-She has taught courses on human factors and traffic safety to traffic engineers, highway designers and police accident reconstructionists across Canada and the U.S. She has written on human factors issues for the Institute of Transportation Engineers Traffic Engineering Handbook Seventh Edition (2016), for the AASHTO Highway Safety Manual (2010), for several chapters of the Ontario Traffic Manual, and for the Third Edition of “Human Factors in Traffic Safety” (Smiley, 2015).
-She has acted as a human factors expert witness in over 450 legal cases involving motor vehicle crashes.
+Dr. Alison Smiley (CCPE) is Past President and a former Principal Consultant of HFN Inc. (1984-2021).
+She holds a PhD (1978) in Systems Design Engineering, specializing in Human Factors and was the founding Chair of the Canadian College for the Certification of Professional Ergonomists (CCCPE, 2001).
+She has 40 years’ experience in the measurement of driver performance as affected by sign design, distraction, fatigue, drugs, and headlight design.
+She has taught courses on human factors to traffic engineers, highway designers, university students and accident re-constructionists across Canada and the U.S. She has written on human factors and road safety issues for various manuals and books, including the Ontario Traffic Manual, and the Geometric Design Guide for Canadian Roads.
+She has acted as an expert witness in over 500 legal cases involving motor vehicle crashes.

 Dr. Don C. Donderi is a co-founder and Principal Consultant of Human Factors North, Inc. He retired from the Department of Psychology at McGill University, Montréal, after a research and teaching career of 47 years’ experience.
 His work includes applied research and development on flight simulation, marine navigation, rail transport, road transport, air traffic control, nuclear power, and marine search and rescue.
 He offers legal expert advice on the perceptual and cognitive causes of accidents.

-Ms. Cassano-Piché has led national projects on complex topics such as ambulatory intravenous chemotherapy safety and multiple intravenous infusion safety, which culminated in nationally and internationally recognized recommendations on clinical practice, technology design and education.
-Ms. Cassano-Piché is the lead author of the book Human Factors for Health Technology Safety (2015) available at www.ifmbe.org.
+Ms. Cassano-Piché has led national projects on complex topics such as ambulatory intravenous chemotherapy safety and multiple intravenous infusion safety, which culminated in nationally and internationally recognized recommendations on clinical practice, technology design, and education.
+She is the lead author of the book Human Factors for Health Technology Safety (2015) available at www.ifmbe.org.